 2. The Wendigo

-It is one of the best Wendigo books I have ever read in my life.
-Algernon Blackwood is an English broadcasting narrator, journalist, short story writer, and the most prolific ghost story writer in the genre’s history.
-He’s most known for The Wendigo, which was from 1910.
+This is one of the best Wendigo books I have ever read.
+Algernon Blackwood is an English broadcasting narrator, journalist, short story writer, and prolific ghost story writer in the history of the genre.
+He’s most known for The Wendigo, which was built in 1910.
 Nowadays, it’s going to be tame.
 But in 1910, when this was released, this was crazy.
 Throughout the story, you’re following a group of people.
 This group of gentlemen is on an adventure or in search of something.

 They were going out there in the woods.
-They have a Native American tour guide named Punk, and he knows a lot about the woods.
+They have a Native American tour guide named Punk, who knows much about the woods.
 His family’s from there.
 All of a sudden takes off, and he runs off into the woods while they’re sleeping.
 The third chapter is terrifying when you start to realize what’s going on.
 There’s a Wendigo!
 You have to read the book if you want to know the mystery.

 Author: Algernon Blackwood